dhrubo55/personal-blog/content/posts/day94.md

 +++

 A few days ago I attended a company knowledge sharing where one of my brilliant colleauges talked about optimizing java memory and performance tuning.
 Where he talked about spring boot application start up time and how we can shave off some time to load the application faster.
-That got me thinking

-That night, I fell down the rabbit hole.
+That night after thinking about it, I fell down the rabbit hole.
 And what I found gave me lots of ideas.
 Turns out, I'd been thinking about startup time all wrong.

 ## My Journey Structure